MJKWoolnough/jslib/README.md

 }
 ```

-This method can either be callsed with a CSS selector string and a [Def](#css_def) object containing all of the style information, or and object with selector keys and [Def](#css_def) values.
+This method can either be called with a CSS selector string and a [Def](#css_def) object containing all of the style information, or and object with selector keys and [Def](#css_def) values.
 The CSS instance is returned for simple method chaining.

 #### <a name="css_css_at">at</a>
 ```typescript